I - Anomaly

 Bullshit.
 Nice try though.

 “Could I see some ID, please?”
 I asked.
 As if on cue, both agents flashed wallet badges with impressive looking credentials.
-Jonas Buckley and Cassandra Waters, both registered agents with the DHS.
-In the process of obtaining their credentials, both of their jackets shifted open to reveal Glock 9mm handguns, a deliberate move to send me a message.
+Jonas Buckley and Samantha Waters, both registered agents with the DHS.
+In the process of obtaining their credentials, both of their jackets shifted open to reveal Glock 9mm handguns.
+I felt this was a deliberate move to send me a message.
 I glanced briefly at Buckley’s Glock.
 “It’s not here.
 I put it in my safe deposit box.”

-Buckley stepped back, gesturing towards the front of the house.
+Buckley stepped back.
+He gestured toward the front of the house.
 “Would you please accompany us to that location sir?
 It is a matter of national security we recover this item.”

 I gave Buckley a dumbfounded look.
 “A misprinted quarter is a matter of national security?”

-“Yes sir,” Buckley replied, cold.
+“Yes sir,” Buckley replied, matter of fact.
 “Would you please accompany us to its location?
 Your country would very much appreciate your cooperation.”

 “Do I have a choice?”

-Buckley planted his hand on his hip, which pushed back his suit jacket, casually revealing the Glock.
+Buckley planted his hand on his hip.
+His suit jacket pushed back casually revealing the Glock.
 “You always have a choice, Mr. Provance.
 I am confident you will make the correct one.”

 “In the best interest of your country,” Waters added.

-“Apparently,” I said, carefully standing up.
-Buckley stood to the side, gesturing me to pass.
+“Apparently.”
+I stood up carefully.
+Buckley stood to the side and gestured me to pass.

 “We have a car waiting,” Waters said.